Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Introduction

-The recent discovery of iron pnictide superconductor parental materials {\it Ln}FeAsO (1111) \cite{la1111_discover}, {\it Ae}Fe$_2$As$_2$ (122)\cite{ba122_discover}, and {\it A}FeAs (111)\cite{Li111_discover_1,Li111_discover_2} has stimulated tremendous interest and attention starting about a year ago.
-From the very beginning, various efforts have been made in order to determine the structure and electronic and magnetic properties of these materials from first principles \cite{singh_prl_100_237003,ccao_1,yildirim_1,yildirim_2}.
-Both the local density approximation (LDA) and generalized gradient approximation (GGA) to the exchange-correlation functional have been employed, while for electron-iron interactions, various methods including ultrasoft pseudopotential\cite{vanderbilt_uspp,ccao_1,yildirim_2} (USPP), projected augmented wave\cite{bloch_paw} (PAW), and full-potential linearized augmented plane-wave\cite{flapw,singh_prl_100_237003,yildirim_1} (FLAPW) were used.
-While FLAPW is generally regarded as the most accurate method among the three, it is computationally much more expensive than both USPP and PAW methods.
-Therefore, study using FLAPW often does not involve full relaxation including the unit cell parameters.
-For USPP and PAW, previous studies showed that both methods tend to overestimate the local magnetic moment on individual Fe atoms as well as the relative energy differences between different magnetic states\cite{ccao_1,yildirim_1,yildirim_2}, indicating a serious problem regarding the commonly-used current pseudopotential or PAW datasets.
-Although it is now widely perceived that the calculated electronic structure is only comparable with experiments when the crystal structure is fixed as experimentally measured, this statement has never been verified under full relaxation using FLAPW or reliable USPP/PAW calculations.
-It is also a question for this system if the LDA exchange-correlation functional is superior to GGA or vice versa.
-In this paper, we report our efforts to generate a reliable PAW dataset for these materials, exemplified by BaFe$_2$As$_2$.
-We compare all of our results with FLAPW results in detail whenever feasible, and we study the influence due to full relaxation of the crystal structure as well as different exchange-correlation functionals on the calculated results.
+The recent discovery of iron pnictide superconductor parental materials {\it Ln}FeAsO (1111) \cite{la1111_discover} ({\it Ln}=La, Ce, Pm, ...), {\it Ae}Fe$_2$As$_2$ (122) \cite{ba122_discover} ({\it Ae}=Ca, Sr, Ba, ...), and {\it A}FeAs (111) \cite{Li111_discover_1,Li111_discover_2} ({\it A}=Li, Na, ...) has stimulated tremendous interest and attention starting about a year ago.
+Experimentally, the ground states of these parental materials are orthorhombic lattice with a spin-density-wave (SDW) anti-ferromagnetic (AFM) ordering.
+At a certain temperature $T_c$, the parental materials of these compounds exhibit a phase transition from orthorhombic lattice to tetragonal lattice, which is accompanied by the loss of SDW-AFM \cite{Nature.453.899,PhysRevB.78.020503,PhysRevB.78.094517}.
+This phenomenon was regarded as a key issue and was thought to be in close relationship with the superconductivity behavior.
+From the very beginning, numerous efforts have been made in order to determine the structure and electronic and magnetic properties of these materials from first principles \cite{singh_prl_100_237003,ccao_1,yildirim_1,yildirim_2}.
+Both the local density approximation (LDA) and generalized gradient approximation (GGA) to the exchange-correlation functional have been employed, while for electron-ion interactions, various methods including ultrasoft pseudopotential \cite{vanderbilt_uspp,ccao_1,yildirim_2} (USPP), projected augmented wave \cite{bloch_paw} (PAW), and full-potential linearized augmented plane-wave \cite{flapw,singh_prl_100_237003,yildirim_1} (FLAPW) were used.
+In contrast to most materials, the results of these density functional calculations seem to be extremely sensitive to the choice of exchange-correlation functionals, the optimization method, and the electron-ion interaction models; thus these results scatter over a wide range.
+Previous studies showed that both USPP and PAW methods tend to overestimate the local magnetic moment on individual Fe atoms in the SDW-AFM state (2.3$\mu_B$ USPP \cite{ccao_1}, 1.5$\mu_B$ FLAPW \cite{PhysRevB.78.020503}, 0.7$\mu_B$ Experiment) as well as the relative energy differences between different magnetic states (14 meV/Fe \cite{ccao_1} USPP, 22 meV/Fe FLAPW\cite{PhysRevB.78.020503}) \cite{ccao_1,yildirim_1,yildirim_2}.
+Mazin {\it et al.} have performed a detailed and systematic analysis on calculations of the 1111 systems \cite{PhysRevB.78.085104} and concluded that unless a USPP or PAW potential was very carefully constructed, one should always use FLAPW method since it employ fewest approximations.
+The previous inconsistency or failure of density-functional methods are mostly due to defective USPPs or PAWs.
+While FLAPW is generally accepted as the most accurate density-functional method, it is computationally much more expensive than both USPP and PAW methods.
+Therefore, the structure optimizations were not performed in most FLAPW calculations, although Mazin {\it et al.} suggested a full structure optimization using GGA and then electronic structure analysis using LDA functional.